Flowers2Algernon/Flowers2Algernon/README.md

 </div>
-<b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
+<b>Note:</b> Showed top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.

 ### :writing_hand: Blog Posts :